Oh, No! Not Another Sales Message...

 Many of us entrepreneurs don’t really like social media and the need to put ourselves out there every day.
 But we know it is a tool that, if you can use it correctly, allows you to grow your clientele and even make some friends.

 The funny thing is that I have always been told how much better LinkedIn is for business than FB pages.
-And I must say I am a bit disappointed the direction LinkedIn is taking.
+And I must say I am a bit disappointed with the direction LinkedIn is taking.
 It used to truly be for the small business entrepreneur, but now it has become a pure selling machine.
 I flood your inbox; you flood mine.
 This is basically what we do without ever connecting with anyone.
 How many people know at least 100 people on each of your professional social media platforms?
 I believe the answer is almost none.

 Recently, I had a very kind, beautiful Swedish lady on the phone through LinkedIn.
-Her husband had told her to not answer my message.
+Her husband had told her not to answer my message.
 "It's spam.
 You'll see," he said.

 But she did answer, and she was so surprised when I told her that I would love to talk and set up a time to chat.

 See, this is what is amazing, we don’t even expect there to be a real human connection.
-We are so inundated with sales pitches that we can miss out on a vital opportunity to get to know someone… That part is sad because I can tell you that in the last 2 months I have made at least 10 connections that are real and meaningful, which to me is worth it.
+We are so inundated with sales pitches that we can miss out on a vital opportunity to get to know someone… That part is sad because I can tell you that in the last couple of months I have made at least 10 connections that are real and meaningful, which to me is worth it.
 Are they my clients?
 No. But they are fun and like-minded, and who knows what the future brings?

 But there are those who have set up phone calls on Zoom with me, who did not show up or email to reschedule or explain why they were not there.
 And here is the problem, we don’t delete them because we all want to have a so-called "big" network, but is that useful?
 To have people on your LinkedIn or on FB that are never going to communicate with you and show no interest in your message or product?